wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Objects/Mapping.md

 	While relations encompass any possible association between elements of two sets, mappings are a more structured concept that can include functions, multivalued mappings, and other types of correspondences.

 A mapping is a broad concept that refers to **any rule or process that associates elements of one set with elements of another set**.
-	This can include a wide variety of correspondences, not necessarily adhering to strict rules of uniqueness or well-defined behavior.
+	This can include a wide variety of correspondences, not necessarily adhering to strict rules of uniqueness (i.e. functions) or well-defined behavior.

-The broadest concept, encompassing any rule that associates elements of one set with elements of another.
-This includes functions, relations, and transformations.
-###### Mappings Are Not Restricted to Be Represented by Ordered Pairs
-They include any of the associations.

->[!note}]
+>[!note]
->## Associations (i.e. Types of Mappings)
+>## Mapping Associations
 >Associations define how elements of one set (the domain) are related to elements of another set (the codomain).
 	>These associations can vary based on the number of elements in the domain that are related to elements in the codomain and vice versa.
 >### One to One, ($\LARGE 1:1$), aka Injective Mapping